Kitchen renovation: where do I start?

 Shop around for your ideal kitchen

-You’ll already be aware of the number of firms out there all competing for your business.
-The best known are Wicks, B&Q, Homebase, Ikea, John Lewis, Howdens and Magnet, and it’s worth looking at their websites to find the kitchen range you like best, get inspiration and work out some costs.
+You’ll already be aware of the number of firms competing for your business.
+The best known are Wicks, B&Q, Homebase, Ikea, John Lewis, Howdens and Magnet.
+It’s worth looking at their websites to find the kitchen range you like best, get inspiration and work out some costs.
 Bespoke kitchen makers are also a popular option.

-If you go into store, most retailers will plan your kitchen for you using one of the ranges that they offer.
-Most companies do this free of charge while others do charge a fee that is redeemable if you decide to buy the kitchen from them.
+If you go into store, most retailers will plan your kitchen for you using one of the ranges they offer.
+Most companies do this free of charge.
+Others do charge a fee that is redeemable if you decide to buy the kitchen from them.

 Speed up the process by taking your kitchen measurements with you to see firms so they can start drawing up your kitchen design then and there.